mohamedsaif/ai-hub-gateway-landing-zone/README.md

 In this guide, I'm using the following `C#` based chat application that can be found here: [https://github.com/Azure-Samples/azure-search-openai-demo-csharp](https://github.com/Azure-Samples/azure-search-openai-demo-csharp)

 > **Note**: The source code is a simple chat application that uses Azure AI Search and Azure OpenAI and can be found in mulitple languages/frameworks.
 You can use any language/framework of your choice to build the chat application that can be found here [https://github.com/Azure-Samples/azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo)

+The above source code is designed to connect directly to Azure AI services through managed identitiy of Azure Container Apps.

+Minor modifications to chat app code are required to connect to the AI Hub Gateway Landing Zone.

+1. **Update the endpoint**: Update the endpoint of the AI services to the AI Hub Gateway endpoint.
+2. **Update the key**: Update the key of the AI services to the AI Hub Gateway key.
+    - This will require code changes to shift from using managed identity to gateway key.
+    - This also will require updating the deployed Azure Key Vault secrets to include the gateway key.
+    - This includes changes to both Azure OpenAI and Azure AI Search endpoints and keys.